The Cryo-Electron Microscopy Center

 Cryo-EM Center Manager.

-Dr. Yadav has 8 years of experience in using cryo-EM for different scientific projects and has practical experience in applying different techniques and operating different types of cryo-electron microscopes.
+Dr. Yadav has almost a decade of experience in using cryo-EM for different scientific projects and has practical experience in applying different techniques and operating different types of cryo-electron microscopes.
 He is a trained biochemist and structural biologist.
 His graduate work was on X-ray crystallographic studies of enzymes and his postdoctoral work on the structural and functional studies of macromolecular complexes for both fundamental scientific problems and structure-based drug design.
-He is a manager of daily operations at the Cryo-EM Center.
+He is the manager of daily operations at the Cryo-EM Center.

 Publications involving the Cryo-EM Center Group

 - Yadav, GP, and Jiang, Q-X. Reconstituted membrane systems for assaying membrane proteins in controlled lipid environments.
 Chapter 6, pages 93-122.
 In: “New techniques for studying biomembranes” ed.
 By Jiang, Q-X. CRC Press, Taylor & Francis Group, LLC.
 Boca Raton, London & New York (2020).

 - Catalysis-dependent inactivation of human telomerase and its reactivation by intracellular telomerase-activating factors (iTAFs).
 Sayed ME, Cheng, A, Yadav, GP, Ludlow, AT, Shay, JW, Wright, WE, Jiang, Q-X, Journal of Biological Chemistry 294 (30), 11579-11596 1 2019

 - Secretory granule protein chromogranin B (CHGB) forms an anion channel in membranes.
 Yadav, GP, Zheng, H, Yang, Q, Douma, LG, Bloom, LB, and Jiang, Q-X. Life Science Alliance 1 (5), e201800139, 1-18, (2018).